wikid24/ffxiv_mmd_tools_helper/README.md

   - toon_textures_to_node_editor_shader.py (it works, sort of...
 I need to understand shaders more)

 # To do:
+- Auto generate Shape Keys from csv
+  - Working for Hyur, partially completed (so far)
 - FFXIV Bone Morphs (facial animation sliders):
   - Allow for user to upload their OWN csv file (instead of using the template in this addon)
 - Add 'Transform Rigify armature to match ffxiv armature'